Start Free Pilot

 Do you use Apple’s Face ID or fingerprint identification to unlock your phone?
 Or maybe you’ve been searching for a new song using Shazam?
 Are you the owner of a self-driving vehicle that recognizes objects on the street by itself?
 All of these are prime examples of sophisticated pattern recognition systems that are widely applied across different industries and in our lives.

-Pattern recognition & machine learning are frequently used interchangeably.
-Is that correct?
-Well, not exactly.
-Pattern recognition is one of the methods of how ML can be used to solve complex issues in the field.
+Pattern recognition is one of the methods of how machine learning can be used to solve complex issues in the field.
 ML algorithms help these systems recognize incoming patterns and teach machines to observe the environment and distinguish objects in it.
-Machine learning underpins the pattern recognition systems to allow them to analyze incoming data, identify patterns, and make logical inferences.

 Pattern recognition is a mature but constantly evolving field, the foundation for advances in computer vision (CV), image processing, and NLP tasks (Natural Language Processing).
-It’s a data analysis technique, which uses ML algorithms to find patterns and regularities in data in the most accurate and fastest way possible.
-Pattern recognition is an automatic process based on different types of data inputs, including images, videos, text, audio, digits and other identifiable qualities.

 Statistical Pattern Recognition